Integrating AI Power into Your .NET Applications with the Semantic Kernel Toolkit – an Early View

 Overall, SK shows great potential for integrating LLMs into .NET and C# applications, and its early development stage should not discourage developers from exploring its capabilities.
 As SK continues to evolve and mature, we can expect it to become an increasingly valuable tool for building advanced AI applications.

-Mehr Artikel zu .NET, AI, LLM, Semantic Kernel
+Mehr Artikel zu AI, .NET, LLM, Semantic Kernel

 Kostenloser